1 Samuel 16

 23verseWhen the spirit from God was on Saul, David took the harp and played with his hand; so Saul was refreshed and was well, and the evil spirit departed from him.

-The Detailed Structure and Flow of the Passage
+The Flow and Structure of the Main Text

 Points for Reflection